Author – Saudamini Sharma

 Massaging babies with oil is an essential routine for strengthening their bones.
 Most of the commercially available baby oils are perfumed oils that are made of mineral oil and fragrance, both of which are harmful.
 Mineral oil is a by-product obtained from processing petroleum products.
 It is used in baby oils since it is cheap and easy to obtain.
 Mineral oils tend to clog the pores of the baby’s skin, thus inhibiting the skin’s ability to release toxins.
 Instead of these, it is much better to use baby oils such as mustard oil, coconut oil and olive oil for massaging a baby.

-Here is the DIY Body Oil we recommend
+Recommended DIY Body Oil

 Soaps, Shampoos, and Moisturizers